-For the identification of endocrine disruptors in the context of Regulations (EU) No 528/2012 and (EC) No 1107/2009 and based upon the WHO IPCS 2002 Definition, a connection between 19 20 mode/mechanism of action and observed adverse effect must be demonstrated for substances falling within the Commission's ED criteria and the ECHA/EFSA Guidance.
-There is no evidence 21 22 from the available in vivo data of an adverse effect of Hexyl Salicylate and salicylic acid as a 23 result of an endocrine mechanism, e.g., there is no adverse effect on fertility.
-The available 24 evidence is not strong enough to conclude on an endocrine effect linking a mode of action 25 with an adverse outcome.
-In vitro data did not show any estrogenic effects, nor any 26 androgenic, thyroid or steroidogenic properties of Hexyl Salicylate and salicylic acid.
+For the identification of endocrine disruptors in the context of Regulations (EU) No 528/2012 and (EC) No 1107/2009 and based upon the WHO IPCS 2002 Definition, a connection between mode/mechanism of action and observed adverse effect must be demonstrated for substances falling within the Commission's ED criteria and the ECHA/EFSA Guidance.
+There is no evidence from the available in vivo data of an adverse effect of Hexyl Salicylate and salicylic acid as a result of an endocrine mechanism, e.g., there is no adverse effect on fertility.
+The available evidence is not strong enough to conclude on an endocrine effect linking a mode of action with an adverse outcome.
+In vitro data did not show any estrogenic effects, nor any androgenic, thyroid or steroidogenic properties of Hexyl Salicylate and salicylic acid.

-29 4.
-CONCLUSION
+4. CONCLUSION

-- In light of the data provided and taking under consideration the CMR Cat.2 classification (to be introduced in Annex VI to Reg.
-1272/2008), does the SCCS consider Hexyl Salicylate safe when used up to the maximum concentrations provided in the dossier? - Based on the assessment of data provided and taking into consideration the concerns related to potential endocrine disrupting properties, the SCCS considers Hexyl Salicylate safe when used up to the maximum concentrations as provided in Table 1 of this Opinion. - 37 - 38 2.
-Does the SCCS have any further scientific concerns with regard to the use of Hexyl39 Salicylate in cosmetic products? - The SCCS mandates do not address environmental aspects.
-Therefore, this assessment did not cover the safety of Hexyl Salicylate for the environment. - 42 43
+1. In light of the data provided and taking under consideration the CMR Cat.2 classification (to be introduced in Annex VI to Reg.
+1272/2008), does the SCCS consider Hexyl Salicylate safe when used up to the maximum concentrations provided in the dossier?

+Based on the assessment of data provided and taking into consideration the concerns related to potential endocrine disrupting properties, the SCCS considers Hexyl Salicylate safe when used up to the maximum concentrations as provided in Table 1 of this Opinion.

+Product type, Body parts Maximum concentration (% w/w)

+Hydroalcoholic-based fragrances 2

+All Rinse-off products 0.5

+All Leave on products 0.3

+Oral care (toothpaste and mouthwash) 0.001

+2. Does the SCCS have any further scientific concerns with regard to the use of Hexyl Salicylate in cosmetic products?

+The Applicant did not provide any specific scenarios for children applying cosmetic products on their skin (dermal exposure), nor were the differences between age categories in some exposure parameters (body weight, amount of the products applied, body surface, etc) taken into consideration.
+However, the SCCS notices that in view of the high MoS for adults, far above 100, the MoS will also be above 100 for children between 3 to 10, considering also the products categories used by children of these ages.

+The SCCS mandates do not address environmental aspects.
+Therefore, this assessment did not cover the safety of Hexyl Salicylate for the environment.

-44 5.
-MINORITY OPINION
+5. MINORITY OPINION